Becoming a herbalist

 The emphasis on this course is to obtain a wonderful introduction to the world of herbal medicine.
 You will learn that certain herbs will help with specific health conditions, and how to make up remedies for minor ailments, while understanding that herbs also work for more serious conditions.

-After this course, if you decide that you would like to train as a professional herbalist, you can choose from the various degree courses or NIMH (National Institute of Medical Herbalists) accredited courses, in the UK and elsewhere.
-Following successful graduation from our course if you did want to continue your study in Herbal Medicine to become a Herbalist you may be able to apply for advanced entry into year two of another programme – we are working to secure this.
+After this course, if you decide that you would like to train as a professional herbalist, you can choose from the various degree courses or NIMH (National Institute of Medical Herbalists) accredited courses in the UK and elsewhere.
+Following successful graduation from our course, if you want to continue your study in Herbal Medicine to become a Herbalist, you may be able to apply for advanced entry into year two of another programme – we are working to secure this.
 However, if you do plan to do that then it is always good to check with the other course provider in advance.

 Questions to ask yourself

-The route to becoming a herbalist is a real journey of discovery, from both a personal and professional perspective.
+The route to becoming a herbalist is a real journey of discovery, from both a personal and a professional perspective.
 You will be encouraged to be reflective and aware of your developing skills as a healer, as well as building a base of herbal knowledge for your practice.
-We hope that the following questions may guide and help you in making your first choices and please do call us if you would like to chat about your options.
+We hope that the following questions may guide and help you in making your first choices.
+Please do call us if you would like to chat about your options.

 What makes me want to become a herbalist?